ms/buildtogether.tech/src/important/index.md

 [% b Csikszentmihalyi1991 %] popularized the term [% i "flow" %][% g flow %]flow[% /g %][% /i %] for this;
 athletes call it "being in the zone", while musicians talk about losing themselves in what they're playing.

-The good news is that being immersed in a problem is much more productive (and much more fun) than multi-tasking.
+The good news is that you're much more productive in this state than when you're multi-tasking.
 The bad news is that
 it takes anywhere from several seconds to several minutes to get back into this state after an interruption [% b Parnin2010 Borst2015 %].